aridjayarecipes/cutesrecipes.web.app/content/post/2307-step-by-step-guide-to-make-ultimate-jalapeno-black-bean-cream-cheese-dip.md

 1. Spread prepared black beans evenly in the bottom of a pie plate.
 1. Blend cream cheese, sour cream, ranch mix (start with 1 tsp and adjust to taste), and green onions.
 Reserve 2 tbs of greens if you want to garnish at the end.
-1. Spread cream cheese over beans (works best to drop a few large &#34;blobs&#34; then spread with a butter knife).
+1. Spread cream cheese over beans (works best to drop a few large "blobs" then spread with a butter knife).
 Cover and refrigerate at least 1 hour to set.
 1. Just before serving spread jam over cream cheese.
 Top with shredded cheese.
 Garnish with reserved sliced green onions.
 1. Serve with tortilla chips.
 Enjoy!